-Michael Effron, Chairman of Oliver Wight Americas and President of Oliver Wight International, is a consultant and educator with professional experience in leadership, commercial, manufacturing, and systems roles.
+Michael Effron, Chairman of Oliver Wight Americas and Chairman of Oliver Wight International, is a consultant and educator with professional experience in leadership, commercial, manufacturing, and systems roles.
 Michael’s career started on the shop floor improving manufacturing processes and progressed to building teams in operations, marketing, management and governance.
 He continues his hands-on approach, coaching individuals and guiding companies to world class performance in all areas of business management, planning, and execution.

 During his twenty-one years in industry, Michael implemented S&OP/Integrated Business Planning, Supply Management, and Demand Management processes around the world within companies ranging from privately owned manufacturers to the Fortune Global 50.
 He also was involved with successful SAP implementations while in roles such as Global Demand Manager, Supply Chain Manager, and Global Planning Director.